Judiciary of Syria: Civil and criminal courts

 Civil and criminal courts are organized under the Ministry of Justice.
 Defendants before these courts are entitled to the legal representation of their choice; the courts appoint lawyers for indigents.
 Defendants are presumed innocent; they are allowed to present evidence and to confront their accusers.
 Trials are public, except for those involving juveniles or sex offenses.
 Defendants may appeal their verdicts to a provincial appeals court and ultimately to the Court of Cassation.
 Such appeals are difficult to win because the courts do not provide verbatim transcripts of cases—only summaries prepared by the presiding judges.
 There are no juries.

 Military courts

 Military courts have the authority to try civilians as well as military personnel.
 The venue for a civilian defendant is decided by a military prosecutor.
 There were continuing reports that the Government operates military field courts in locations outside established courtrooms.
 Such courts reportedly observe fewer of the formal procedures of regular military courts.

 Security courts

 The two security courts are the Supreme State Security Court (SSSC), which tries political and national security cases, and the Economic Security Court (ESC), which tries cases involving financial crimes.
 Both courts operate under the state of emergency, not ordinary law, and do not observe constitutional provisions safeguarding defendants' rights.
 The SSSC was abolished by President Bashar al-Assad by legislative decree No. 53 on 21 April 2011 and was replaced by the Counter-Terrorism Court.
+On 16 September 2026, the Parliament of Syria under the caretaker government voted to abolish the Counter-Terrorism Court and nullify its rulings.